navikt/kafka-embedded-env/README.md

 **Please close adminClient after use.**

 ## Changelog

+### [2.2.2]
+- Another attempt at increasing waiting attempts for embedded Zookeeper in attempt to remediate sporadically failing tests on slow machines

 ### [2.2.1]
 - Increase timeouts against embedded Zookeeper in attempt to remediate sporadically failing tests on slow machines